Warning: Spoilers Off applies to these pages. Proceed at your own risk.

 - Dirhhennia the Heaped seemed to be suffering from some Ambiguous Disorder that made her obsessed with balls, while also being genuinely depressed and morose.
 Nobody in her life seemed to understand her except her boyfriend Chad, and she was eventually forced to abdicate the throne in favor of her Manipulative Bitch sister Crescenta (who at one point decided to turn Dirhhennia into an actual lone wolf just because she could).

-- As mentioned above, Celena the Shy was born from an abusive, loveless marriage between her mother and her demon father, the latter who was accidentally murdered before she was born.
+- As mentioned above, Celena the Shy was born from an abusive, loveless marriage between her mother and her demon father, the latter of whom was accidentally murdered before she was born.
 As an adult, she gained a reputation for being extremely shy and reclusive... which caused everyone to constantly hound her in an attempt to learn her secrets.

 - Comet the Chef, like her cosmic namesake, had a fleetingly short life.
 Because she was a Supreme Chef, she followed a personal philosophy that everyone was equal once they sat and dined at the same table, which made her the first queen to actively advocate for mewman-monster equality.
 Unfortunately, Toffee went and assassinated her, ironically causing Comet's daughter Moon to become an anti-monster bigot out of grief and hatred.